Reading progress: 0%

 Belle and Sebastian’s influence spread without much fanfare.
 Younger artists took their approach to storytelling and restraint to heart.
 The band showed that being vulnerable and being sophisticated can both exist at the same time.
 Their songs were structured and carefully arranged, but they never overwhelmed the listener.

-As they moved from folk to indie and beyond, Belle and Sebastian showed how intimacy can travel across styles.
-Acoustic guitars were still there, but there were also keyboards and subtle orchestration.
-The narrator was soft and unconcerned with staying inside one genre.
-It depended on tone.
+As they moved through folk, indie pop, and beyond, Belle and Sebastian showed how intimacy can travel across styles.
+Acoustic guitars remained part of the sound, but so did keyboards and subtle orchestration.
+The sense of closeness depended less on genre than on tone.

 Their work helped prepare audiences for later artists who would mix folk, pop, and electronic styles while keeping close, reflective songwriting.
 The quiet voice could be moved around and could be used in new ways without losing its appeal.